-All principal agencies/institutions for the identification, protection, conservation and presentation of cultural and/or natural heritage are effectively cooperating with other government agencies.
+In general, cooperation exists between other government agencies and the principal agencies/institutions for the identification, protection, conservation and presentation of cultural and/or natural heritagebut there are still deficiencies.

-7.3 - How effectively do different levels of government cooperate in the identification, protection, conservation and presentation of cultural and/or natural heritage?
+7.3 - How effectively do different levels of government cooperate in the identification, protection, conservation and presentation of

 Culture Nature There is no cooperation between different levels of government for the identification, protection, conservation and presentation of cultural and/or natural heritage.
 There is limited cooperation between different levels of government for the identification, protection, conservation and presentation of cultural and/or natural heritage.
-In general, cooperation exists between different levels of government for identification, protection, conservation and presentation of cultural and/or natural heritage but there are still deficiencies.
-Different levels of government cooperate effectively for the identification, protection, conservation and presentation of cultural and/or natural heritage. × ×
+In general, cooperation exists between different levels of government for identification, protection, conservation and presentation of cultural and/or natural heritage but there are still deficiencies. × Different levels of government cooperate effectively for the identification, protection, conservation and presentation of cultural and/or natural heritage.